brwnj/cu_projects/README.md

 #Poly(A)

++ fix the shift direction to something logical given the comparison name
++ see example of PEG10

 ###20131024
 + chrM UCSC gene model, fisher testing on the combined set (only chrM genes) across samples
 + maybe put that track up on UCSC along with Peter's others